Cost to Move a Radiator

 Do you want to find out how to move a radiator and how much it will cost?

 This article will look at the average cost to move a radiator from one position to another in a property.
-This will include the material and labour costs as well as the timeframes that are involved.
+This will include the material and labour costs as well as the timeframes that are involved in moving a radiator.

 The average cost to hire a plumber to complete such a task will be between £30 - £100, whereas a heating enginer will cost between £40 - £160 per hour.